The Foundation of Danish Energy Management A/S

 Since the beginning of DEM, we have focused on renewable energy and energy efficiency in project-design, planning and implementation.

-Concurrently with more and more well-accomplished projects, our knowledge of energy grew, and our attention turned more and more to energy savings and an increased knowledge of alternatives to the present energy sources.
+Concurrently with more and more well-accomplished projects, our knowledge of energy has grown, and our attention has turned more and more to energy savings and an increased knowledge of alternatives to the present energy sources.

-• In 1992 we began to work with consultation in international projects concerning energy-politics for economic ministries in the Baltic region.
-The projects became more environment- and energy friendly and included sustainable energy, energy efficient solutions in production and buildings, as well as restructure of fuel consumption and modernization of heat infrastructure.
+• In 1992, we began to work with consultation in international projects concerning energy policy for economic ministries in the Baltic region.
+The projects became more environment and energy friendly and included sustainable energy, energy efficient solutions in production and buildings, as well as restructuring of fuel consumption and modernization of heat infrastructure.

-• In 1999 we had offices in Thailand and Malaysia, where we today supply consultation services and technical assistance to governments.
-Among other things, we work with DANIDA supported CDM projects (Clean Development Mechanism), that inform the Malaysian project leaders on the rules for CO2 reductions according to UNFCCC (United Nations Framework Convention on Climate Change).
-The tasks entailed energy audits, baseline studies and project designs.
+• In 1999, we had offices in Thailand and Malaysia where our tasks entailed energy audits, baseline studies and project designs.
+Today, we supply consulting services and technical assistance to governments.
+Among others, we work with Clean Development Mechanism (CDM) projects supported by the Danish Ministry of Foreign Affairs (DANIDA).
+The CDM projects inform the Malaysian project leaders on the rules for CO2 reductions according to United Nations Framework Convention on Climate Change (UNFCCC).

-In Denmark, we have a tradition for offering consultation to the Danish Energy Agency and all Danish municipalities and regions with energy planning, energy management, ESCO, and quality assurance.
+In Denmark, we have a tradition for offering consultation to the Danish Energy Agency and all Danish municipalities and regions with energy planning, energy management, Energy Service Companies (ESCO), and quality assurance.

-We work Internationally with energy project, primarily within renewable energy, energy efficiency, demand control, energy in rural districts, energy policies and energy legislation.
+We work internationally with energy projects, primarily within renewable energy, energy efficiency, demand control, energy in rural districts, energy policies and energy legislation.

 1991 – Biomass district heating plant in Hvidebæk, Denmark